sameermali/web-technologies/docker/docker.md

   + stop docker compose
     docker-compose stop

+## misc
-stop all containers:
+  - stop all containers
   docker kill $(docker ps -q)

-remove all containers
+  - remove all containers
   docker rm -f $(docker ps -a -q)

-remove all docker images
+  - remove all docker images
   docker rmi -f $(docker images -q)

-docker exec -ti <container-name-or-id> /bin/bash
+  - docker exec -ti <container-name-or-id> /bin/bash

 ## other tips
   + From inside of a Docker container, how do I connect to the localhost of the machine?